uu5jbo/coding/README.md

-# coding
+# coding for stm32
-#Here are some strings of code here...
+Test of SPI Initialization and sending 8-bits and 16-bits frames.
+Need to add USART in the future.